faust64/highwaytohell/README.md

    configuration (`/var/lib/highwaytohell/.profile`, see setup instructions), you may start several workers, depending on the features you want to run.
- * starting the refreshZones worker, you would be able to generate NSD or BIND configurations & corresponding zones files
+ * starting the refreshZones worker, you would be able to generate NSD or BIND configurations & corresponding zones files.
+Note before doing so, you would have to start a `hwth-watchmark` service in charge of reloading your nameserver configuration - as root, while NodeJS user can't.
  * starting the checkHealth worker, you would be able to run health checks that may eventually be used as conditions, generating your DNS zones
+ * starting the outboundNotifier worker, you should be able to configure POST/GET/email/SMS notifications based on your health check statuses
  * starting the apiGW worker - and configuring some SSL-capable reverse proxy forwarding connections to your lookpack on port 8080, you would have access to a web client declaring domains, records, health checks,